open5e/open5e/content/srd/Spellcasting/spell-descriptions.md

 The wall can be destroyed, also one layer at a time, in order from red to violet, by means specific to each layer.
 Once a layer is destroyed, it remains so for the duration of the spell.
-A *rod of cancellation* destroys a *prismatic wall*, but an *antimagic field* has no effect on it.
+A rod of cancellation destroys a prismatic wall, but an antimagic field has no effect on it.

-1.  ***Red.*** The creature takes 10d6 fire damage on a failed save, or
-    > half as much damage on a successful one.
-While this layer is in
-    > place, nonmagical ranged attacks can’t pass through the wall.
-The
+1. Red.
+The creature takes 10d6 fire damage on a failed save, or half as much damage on a successful one.
+While this layer is in place, nonmagical ranged attacks can’t pass through the wall.
-    > layer can be destroyed by dealing at least 25 cold damage to it.
+    The layer can be destroyed by dealing at least 25 cold damage to it.

-2.  ***Orange.*** The creature takes 10d6 acid damage
+2. Orange.
+The creature takes 10d6 acid damage

     on a failed save, or half as much damage on a successful one.
 While this layer is in place, magical ranged attacks can’t pass through the wall.
 The layer is destroyed by a strong wind.

-1.  ***Yellow.*** The creature takes 10d6 lightning damage on a failed
-    > save, or half as much damage on a successful one.
-This layer can
-    > be destroyed by dealing at least 60 force damage to it.
+3. Yellow.
+The creature takes 10d6 lightning damage on a failed save, or half as much damage on a successful one.
+This layer can be destroyed by dealing at least 60 force damage to it.

-2.  ***Green.*** The creature takes 10d6 poison damage on a failed save,
-    > or half as much damage on a successful one.
-A *passwall* spell, or
-    > another spell of equal or greater level that can open a portal on
-    > a solid surface, destroys this layer.
+4. Green.
+The creature takes 10d6 poison damage on a failed save, or half as much damage on a successful one.
+A passwall spell, or another spell of equal or greater level that can open a portal on a solid surface, destroys this layer.

-3.  ***Blue.*** The creature takes 10d6 cold damage on a failed save, or
-    > half as much damage on a successful one.
-This layer can be
-    > destroyed by dealing at least 25 fire damage to it.
+5. Blue.
+The creature takes 10d6 cold damage on a failed save, or half as much damage on a successful one.
+This layer can be destroyed by dealing at least 25 fire damage to it.

-4.  ***Indigo.*** On a failed save, the creature is restrained.
-It must
-    > then make a Constitution saving throw at the end of each of
+6. Indigo.
+On a failed save, the creature is restrained.
+It must then make a Constitution saving throw at the end of each of its turns.
-    > its turns.
 If it successfully saves three times, the spell ends.
-    > If it fails its save three times, it permanently turns to stone
-    > and is subjected to the petrified condition.
-The successes and
-    > failures don’t need to be consecutive; keep track of both until
-    > the creature collects three of a kind.
+If it fails its save three times, it permanently turns to stone and is subjected to the petrified condition.
+The successes and failures don’t need to be consecutive; keep track of both until the creature collects three of a kind.

-> While this layer is in place, spells can’t be cast
+    While this layer is in place, spells can’t be cast

     through the wall.
-The layer is destroyed by bright light shed by a *daylight* spell or a similar spell of equal or higher level.
+The layer is destroyed by bright light shed by a daylight spell or a similar spell of equal or higher level.

-1.  ***Violet.*** On a failed save, the creature is blinded.
-It must
-    > then make a Wisdom saving throw at the start of your next turn.
-A
-    > successful save ends the blindness.
-If it fails that save, the
-    > creature is transported to another plane of the GM’s choosing and
-    > is no longer blinded.
-(Typically, a creature that is on a plane
-    > that isn’t its home plane is banished home, while other creatures
-    > are usually cast into the Astral or Ethereal planes.)
-This layer
-    > is destroyed by a *dispel magic* spell or a similar spell of equal
-    > or higher level that can end spells and magical effects.
+7. Violet.
+On a failed save, the creature is blinded.
+It must then make a Wisdom saving throw at the start of your next turn.
+A successful save ends the blindness.
+If it fails that save, the creature is transported to another plane of the GM’s choosing and is no longer blinded.
+(Typically, a creature that is on a plane that isn’t its home plane is banished home, while other creatures are usually cast into the Astral or Ethereal planes.)
+This layer is destroyed by a dispel magic spell or a similar spell of equal or higher level that can end spells and magical effects.

 #### Private Sanctum

-> *4th-­level abjuration*
->
+##### 4th level abjuration

-> **Casting Time:** 10 minutes
+**Casting Time:** 10 minutes

->
-> **Range:** 120 feet
+**Range:** 120 feet

->
-> **Components:** V, S, M (a thin sheet of lead, a piece of opaque
-> glass, a wad of cotton or cloth, and powdered chrysolite)
+**Components:** V, S, M (a thin sheet of lead, a piece of opaque glass, a wad of cotton or cloth, and powdered chrysolite)

->
-> **Duration:** 24 hours
+**Duration:** 24 hours

 You make an area within range magically secure.
 The area is a cube that can be as small as 5 feet to as large as 100 feet on each side.
 The